 Words and music arrangement © 2016 The Christian Science Board of Directors.

 Scientific Statement of Being

-The Correlative Scripture is from the New King James Version®, copyright © 1982 by Thomas Nelson.
+The Golden Text is from the New King James Version®, copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.

 We are not authorized to post some hymn words due to copyright restrictions.
 Some of the hymn words may be copyrighted by The Christian Science Board of Directors and cannot be republished without permission.
 For more information, email firstname.lastname@example.org.